-- [7] Under subsection 58(1) of the Department of Employment and Social Development Act, the only grounds of appeal are that: - (a) the General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction;
+[7] Under subsection 58(1) of the Department of Employment and Social Development Act, the only grounds of appeal are that:

+(a) the General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction;

-- (b) the General Division erred in law in making its decision or order, whether or not the error appears on the face of the record; or - (c) the General Division based its decision or order on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [8] An application for leave to appeal is a preliminary step to a hearing on the merits.
+- (b) the General Division erred in law in making its decision or order, whether or not the error appears on the face of the record; or - (c) the General Division based its decision or order on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it.

+[8] It appears from the file that the Applicant sent his application for leave to appeal in May 2014 but that the application was not received by the Tribunal.
+He therefore sent the documents a second time in July 2014.
+In the circumstances, the Tribunal is of the opinion that the interests of justice favour granting an extension of time to file the Applicant's application for leave to appeal: X(Re), 2014 FCA 249; Grewal v.
+Minister of Employment and Immigration, [1985] 2 F.C.
+263 (F.C.A.).

+[9] An application for leave to appeal is a preliminary step to a hearing on the merits.
 It is a first, and lower, hurdle for the Applicant to meet than the one that must be met on the hearing of the appeal on the merits.
-At the application for leave to appeal stage, the Applicant does not have to prove his case. - [9] The Tribunal will grant leave to appeal if the Applicant shows that any of the above grounds of appeal has a reasonable chance of success - [10] To do so, the Tribunal must, in accordance with subsection 58(1) of the Department of Employment and Social Development Act, be able to see a question of law, fact or jurisdiction the answer to which may lead to the setting aside of the decision attacked. - [11] In light of the foregoing, does the Applicant's appeal have a reasonable chance of success? - [12] In his application for leave to appeal, the Applicant basically just repeats and explains his version of the events that led to him leaving.
-He does not raise any question of law, fact or jurisdiction the answer to which may lead to the setting aside of the decision attacked. - [13] It is not up to the Member who has to determine whether to grant leave to appeal to clarify the grounds of appeal or to reweigh and reassess the evidence submitted before the General Division. - [14] The Tribunal has no choice but to find that the appeal has no reasonable chance of success.
+At the application for leave to appeal stage, the Applicant does not have to prove his case.

+[10] The Tribunal will grant leave to appeal if the Applicant shows that any of the above grounds of appeal has a reasonable chance of success.

+[11] To do so, the Tribunal must, in accordance with subsection 58(1) of the Department of Employment and Social Development Act, be able to see a question of law, fact or jurisdiction the answer to which may lead to the setting aside of the decision attacked.

+[12] In light of the foregoing, does the Applicant's appeal have a reasonable chance of success?

+[13] In his application for leave to appeal, the Applicant states that the General Division based its decision or order on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it.
+However, he provides no details concerning his ground of appeal.
+He alleges only that the decision contains errors of fact, without saying what errors of fact were made by the General Division.
+[14] It is not up to the Member who has to determine whether to grant leave to appeal to clarify the grounds of appeal or to reweigh and reassess the evidence submitted before the General Division.

+[15] The Tribunal has no choice but to find that the appeal has no reasonable chance of success.